 - 1. Under the Magnuson-Stevens Act, Essential Fish Habitat (EFH) is defined as "those waters and substrate necessary to fish for spawning, breeding, feeding, or growth to maturity."
 EFH is designated by the respective regional fishery management councils through their fishery management plans.
-EFH designation requires NMFS and federal agencies to work to protect these areas from actions which may have an adverse effect on EFH (NMFS n.d.).
-The New England Fishery Management Council is in the process of developing an Omnibus Habitat Amendment that will address the effects of fishing on Essential Fish habitat. - 2.
+EFH designation requires NMFS and federal agencies to work to protect these areas from actions which may have an adverse effect on EFH (NMFS n.d.). - 2.
 Within the Ocean SAMP area, EFH has been designated for 24 finfish, shellfish, and crustacean species for at least part of their life cycle (see Table 5.33 below).
 Figure 5.11 below shows the total number of EFH species per ten minute square; Figures 5.12 to 5.15 below show the number of EFH species per ten minute square by life stage.